 - The original recipe says to use trofie pasta which we have used, but we think this recipe also works well with fusilli, penne or farfalle – either fresh or dried.
 The recipe is made even quicker when using fresh pasta!

-- The original recipe also says to serve along with a watercress salad, however, we like to have some green vegetables, eg: courgettes, green beans and/or asparagus.
+- The original recipe also says to serve along with a watercress salad, however, we like to have some green vegetables, eg: courgettes, green beans and/or asparagus on the side.
+Alternatively, stir some baby spinach, rocket leaves or peas at step 2, for added freshness.

 - Don't be put off with 'creamy' being in the name of this hot smoked salmon with creamy pasta and pine nuts recipe...if you use a lower calorie cream like Elmlea, you'll still get all the flavour without having all the calories of full fat double cream.

-- Some crusty bread is also nice to have, if you fancy!
-The link to our bread recipes is below.
+- Some crusty bread is also nice to have on the side, if you fancy!

-- The recipe is easily adapted if you’re cooking for less or more people.
+- This hot smoked salmon with creamy pasta recipe is easily adapted if you’re cooking for less or more people.

 Recent New Recipes